- Home

 If you’re even slightly wistful that you have to decorate your home without a partner, just visit IKEA on a busy weekend.
 Watching couples arguing passionately about wardrobe handles should remind you that single life isn’t so bad.

-According to an American survey, the average couple has 72 arguments when they’re decorating their house, 10% of which are in front of friends and family.
+According to an American survey, the average couple has 72 arguments when decorating their house, 10% of which are in front of friends and family.
 Or, to avoid being the shouty IKEA couple, 58% of people choose not to voice their opinions at all, and instead live forever in a house they don’t like.

-Even if you’ve never come to blows over a sofa, decorating your house by yourself can be liberating.
+Even if you’ve never come to blows over a sofa, decorating your house yourself can be liberating.
 Homes are a way to express our personality and what matters to us.
 So decorating is a chance to define your single identity and shout it from (just underneath) the rooftops.

-You might be all ready to go with colour swatches and mood boards.
+You might be ready to go with colour swatches and mood boards.
 But if you’d like some ideas, check out our guide to inexpensive ways to revamp your house.
 Or prepare for autumn by reading our tips on making your home cosier.

 Easy ways to make your home your own…